 Classic Matzo Ball Soup for Passover, Hanukkah, or Yom Kippur…or when you’re feeling under the weather!
 Anyone can enjoy this, any time of year.
 It’s pure comfort and like a warm hug from your grandma!

-So, let’s get a few things straight right off the bat – there are as many Matzo Ball Soup recipes out there as there are shoes in my closet (that’s a lot!) – some insist on the the Matzo balls be cooked in water, while others cook them in the soup.
+There are as many Matzo Ball Soup recipes out there as there are shoes in my closet (that’s a lot!) – some insist on the the Matzo balls be cooked in water, while others cook them in the soup.
 I’ve even heard of the matzo balls being cooked in seltzer water.
 Matzo Balls made with chicken fat or vegetable oil, homemade chicken stock or store bought, and some would never dream of putting noodles in their soup like I do.
 It’s all a matter of preference.
 As my mom would say, “We don’t stand on ceremony.”
 We just like what we like!

-Tips for the best Matzo Ball Soup
+Matzo Ball Soup Recipe

 Even with all those variations out there, for the best Matzo Ball Soup, I do recommend following these tips.